EgorBron/NarrativeNew/docs/build-story.md

 Good!
 We learned how to display text.

-As you can see, each actor is just a data class.
+As you can see, each actor is just a class instance.
-It implicitly implements some interfaces, and these "base" interfaces used throughout the Narrative format.
+This class implicitly implements some interfaces, and these "base" interfaces used throughout the Narrative format.
 That is: string entities, tags, dynamic metadata, and references.

 ### String entities

-When it comes to display a text, you, as story writer, may want to apply some formatting to it.
+When it comes to displaying a text, you, as a story writer, may want to apply some formatting to it.
 Like coloring, bold, italic, etc.
 To support this, **Narrative** introduces the concept of string entities.